databendlabs/databend-docs/docs/en/guides/20-cloud/10-using-databend-cloud/01-warehouses.md

 You can perform bulk operations on warehouses, including bulk restart, bulk suspend, bulk resume, and bulk delete.
 To do so, select the warehouses for bulk operations by checking the checkboxes <CheckboxSVG/> in the warehouse list, and then click the ellipse button <EllipsisSVG/> for the desired operation.

 ![alt text](../../../../../static/img/cloud/bulk.png)

+### Best Practices

+To effectively manage your warehouses and ensure optimal performance and cost-efficiency, consider the following best practices.
+These guidelines will help you size, organize, and fine-tune your warehouses for various workloads and environments:

+- **Choose the Right Size**
+  - For **development & testing**, use smaller warehouses (XSmall, Small).
+  - For **production**, opt for larger warehouses (Medium, Large, XLarge).

+- **Separate Warehouses**
+  - Use separate warehouses for **data loading** and **query execution**.
+  - Create distinct warehouses for **development**, **testing**, and **production** environments.

+- **Data Loading Tips**
+  - Smaller warehouses (Small, Medium) are suitable for data loading.
+  - Optimize file size and the number of files to enhance performance.

+- **Optimize for Cost & Performance**
+  - Avoid running simple queries like `SELECT 1` to minimize credit usage.
+  - Use bulk loading (`COPY`) rather than individual `INSERT` statements.
+  - Monitor long-running queries and optimize them to improve performance.

+- **Auto-Suspend**
+  - Enable auto-suspend to save credits when the warehouse is idle.

+- **Disable Auto-Suspend for Frequent Queries**
+  - Keep warehouses active for frequent or repetitive queries to maintain cache and avoid delays.

+- **Use Auto-Scaling (Business & Dedicated Plans Only)**
+  - Multi-cluster scaling automatically adjusts resources based on workload demand.

+- **Monitor & Adjust Usage**
+  - Regularly review warehouse usage and resize as needed to balance cost and performance.

 ## Connecting to a Warehouse {#connecting}